Meet the Expert

 | Conclusion | What the findings mean, their practical or theoretical significance | 25–35 words | Overstating implications; introducing new ideas not in the paper |

-Step-by-Step Guide: How to Write an Abstract for a Research Paper in 2026
+Step-by-Step Guide: How to Write an Abstract in 2026

 To write a research paper abstract in 2026: (1) Finish your full paper first.
 (2) Identify the core sentence of each section.
 (3) Write one to two sentences each for background, objective, methods, results, and conclusion.
 (4) Check the word count against journal guidelines (usually 150–300 words).
 (5) Add 4–6 keywords below the abstract.
 (6) Read it aloud — it must make complete sense without context from the paper.